danvalencia/danvalencia.github.io/content/articles/implementing_sso_with_hybris.md

 The main concepts of SAML is that there's the concept of an Identity Provider (IdP), and a Service Provider (SP).

-*IdP*s are the systems in charge of authenticating users.
-They typically sit in front of a directory service such as Active Directory or LDAP. *SP*s are the applications that are secured with the SSO solution.
-In this example, hybris is the SP and Okta is the IdP.
+IdPs are the systems in charge of authenticating users.
+They typically sit in front of a directory service such as Active Directory or LDAP.
+SPs are the applications that are secured with the SSO solution.
+In this case, hybris is the SP and Okta is the IdP.

 Authentication happens by doing a series of browser intermediated HTTP requests, with SAML payload called Assertions.
 The payload is encrypted using private/public key pair encryption on both ways.
-The following image depicts the flow nicely:
+The following Wikipedia image depicts the flow nicely:

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/04/Saml2-browser-sso-redirect-post.png/1280px-Saml2-browser-sso-redirect-post.png"></img>

 There are a 2 types of authentication flows:

-- IdP initiated authentication
+* IdP initiated authentication
-- SP initiated authentication
+* SP initiated authentication

 In IdP initiated authentication the users log in to the system via an IdP webpage (typically a dashboard).
 Upon successful authentication the user is then redirected to the SP endpoint.

-In SP initiated authentication, the user goes directly to the SP login page and enters her credentials there; she then gets redirected to the *IdP*s authentication endpoint and, if access is granted, she again gets redirected back to the SP.
+In SP initiated authentication, the user goes directly to the SP login page and enters her credentials there; she then gets redirected to the IdP's authentication endpoint and, if access is granted, she again gets redirected back to the SP.

 As you can see there's an extra redirect in SP initiated flow; even with that extra step the user experience can be arguably better with SP initiated flows.